Skip to content

 Cluster Benchmark

-This example assumes that you want to run a benchmark on a cluster, i.g. on the HPC cluster at the university of Potsdam.
-Again, all the following instruction assume that the current working directory is the root directory of the benchmark-tool project.
-Once again make sure, the two executables clasp-3.4.0 and runlim-2.0.0rc12 have been copied (or symlinked) into the ./programs folder.
+This example assumes that you want to run a benchmark on a cluster.
+Once again, call btool init and make sure, the two executables clasp-3.4.0 and runlim have been copied (or symlinked) into the ./programs folder.

 Now, run: